ZwerOxotnik/zk-lib/README.md

 * [zk-factorio-static-lib](https://github.com/ZwerOxotnik/zk-factorio-static-lib)
 * [Sounds from other authors](/sound/README.txt)

-Also, this project used [Mod generator](https://github.com/ZwerOxotnik/Mod-generator)
+Also, this project used [Mod generator](https://github.com/ZwerOxotnik/Mod-generator).\
+Some images were copied from the game "Factorio" and changed, please, read terms of service: https://www.factorio.com/terms-of-service.

 Artwork
 -------